Articles on: Android

 How to install parental controls for Android

-It’s easy with Safe Surfer to block harmful online content on an Android mobile device.
-On your first protection installation, it will take around 20 minutes for the full installation, or 30 minutes for the entire guide.
+It’s easy with Safe Surfer to block harmful online content on an Android device.
+On your first protection installation, it will take around 30 minutes for the full installation, or 45 minutes for the entire guide.

-Visit the Safe Surfer dashboard on a personal computer and log in to your account.
-Click the Devices menu on the left-hand sidebar.
-Click the “+ New Device” button.
+Visit the Safe Surfer dashboard (https://my.safesurfer.io) on one of your personal devices and log in to your account.
+Click the Devices menu on the left-hand sidebar, then click the New device option.

-Search for “safe surfer”, then tap the first result.
+Search for "safe surfer", then tap the search result.

 Tap the Install button found next to the Safe Surfer app listing.